qluback/balatro/README.md

 # Balatro
-Development of the game "Balatro" in React TypeScript
+Development of the game "Balatro" to learn React and TypeScript
 ![Preview Menu](./preview-menu.jpg)
 ![Preview InGame](./preview-ingame.jpg)